 The role of the home in teaching the Bible

 Contrary to popular belief, the home—not the church—has been entrusted with the primary responsibility of teaching children the Bible.
 In our age of professionalism we tend to hire out virtually every parental responsibility.
 We want Johnny to succeed at sports, so we hire a professional for private lessons.
 We want Susie to get into a good college, so we hire a special tutor to boost her SAT score.
-We want our children to be upstanding citizens and Christians, so we hire a children’s pastor or youth minister.
+And we want our children to be upstanding citizens and Christians, so we hire a children’s pastor or youth minister.

 There is nothing wrong with wanting our children to succeed (as long as we have a biblical view of success).
 Nor is there anything inherently wrong with seeking help when we need it.
 However, we have gone beyond seeking help to abdicating our responsibility.